Christian apologetics: Biblical basis

 R. C. Sproul, quoting the First Epistle of Peter, writes that "The defense of the faith is not a luxury or intellectual vanity.
 It is a task appointed by God that you should be able to give a reason for the hope that is in you as you bear witness before the world."
 The verse quoted here reads in full: "but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect."

 Another passage sometimes used as a biblical basis for Christian apologetics is God's entreaty in the Book of Isaiah: "Come now, let us reason together."
 Other scriptural passages which have been taken as a basis for Christian apologetics include Psalm 19, which begins "The heavens declare the glory of God; the skies proclaim the work of his hands," and Romans 1, which reads "For since the creation of the world God's invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that men are without excuse."

 Varieties

 There are a variety of Christian apologetic styles and schools of thought.
 The major types of Christian apologetics include historical and legal evidentialist apologetics, presuppositional apologetics, philosophical apologetics, prophetic apologetics, doctrinal apologetics, biblical apologetics, moral apologetics, and scientific apologetics.

 Biblical apologetics

 Biblical apologetics include issues concerned with the authorship and date of biblical books, biblical canon, and biblical inerrancy.
 Christian apologists defend and comment on various books of the Bible.
 Some scholars who have engaged in the defense of biblical inerrancy include Robert Dick Wilson, Gleason Archer, Norman Geisler and R. C. Sproul.
-There are several resources that Christians offer defending inerrancy in regard to specific verses.
+Evangelical apologists have also produced works addressing alleged contradictions and difficulties in specific biblical passages.
 Authors defending the reliability of the Gospels include Craig Blomberg in The Historical Reliability of the Gospels, Mark D. Roberts in Can We Trust the Gospels?
 Richard Bauckham, Craig Evans and Darrell Bock.